Troubleshoot notifications in Jira

 • Checking if the user is a component lead within the project

-For more detailed troubleshooting about this scenario, you can refer to the KB article A Jira user received a notification from a ticket while this user was not expecting to receive it which lists all the most common root causes.
+For more detailed troubleshooting about this scenario, you can look at the KB article A Jira user received a notification from a ticket while this user was not expecting to receive it, which lists all the most common root causes.

 The content of the email notification is wrong

-• If the content of the notification refers to an invalid or non-existent issue, then the notification may be coming from another source (i.e. another Jira instance, separate from the problematic one).
-This situation can happen when you restore an XML backup of your production JIRA application instance into a development/test server or if there is another Jira instance connected to the same mailbox as the problematic one.
-The development/test/another JIRA server application then begins sending out notifications in addition to your production instance.
-Please see this guide on Disabling email sending/receiving for a Development/Test JIRA instance.
+• If the content of the notification refers to an invalid or non-existent issue, then the notification may be coming from another source (that is, another Jira instance, separate from the problematic one).
+This situation can happen when you restore an XML backup of your production Jira application instance into a development/test server or if another Jira instance is connected to the same mailbox as the problematic one.
+The development/test/another Jira server application then sends notifications in addition to your production instance.
+Please see this guide on Disabling email sending/receiving for a Development/Test Jira instance.

 To verify if the notification is coming from another Jira instance:

-- Check the source of the incorrect notification email for 'X-JIRA-FingerPrint' header, then locate the 'correct' notification, find the same header and compare the two - they have to be identical;
+- Check the source of the incorrect notification email for the 'X-JIRA-FingerPrint' header, then locate the 'correct' notification, find the same header, and compare the two - they have to be identical;

-- If X-JIRA-FingerPrint is missing (and that could be possible as some email servers strip what they consider unnecessary headers), look for 'client-ip=' header and compare the same to a good notification.
-If the IP addresses are different - it is likely that the notification is coming from a another Jira instance.
-To identify public IP address of the Jira server or cluster, you'd either need to reach out to your network administrator or use 3rd party free services like what is my IP address which can be also used from command line via curl command (e.g. 'curl ifconfig.me')
+- If X-JIRA-FingerPrint is missing (and that could be possible as some email servers strip what they consider unnecessary headers), look for the 'client-ip=' header and compare the same to a good notification.
+If the IP addresses are different, the notification is likely coming from another Jira instance.
+To identify the public IP address of the Jira server or cluster, you'd either need to reach out to your network administrator or use 3rd party free services like What is my IP Address, which can also be used from the command line via a curl command (for example, 'curl ifconfig.me')

-• If users are receiving messages in HTML or Text and they wish to change this preference, have them change this property in their user profile under Outgoing email format.
+• If users receive messages in HTML or Text and wish to change this preference, have them change this property in their user profile under the Outgoing email format.

 • If the URL links inside the content of the notification point to the wrong site, check your base URL property under Administration > General Configuration.